Immigrate to British Columbia – British Columbia Provincial Nominee Program

 British Columbia Express Entry

-The British Columbia Express Entry system allows the candidates much faster migration if candidates have shown interest in the province and have necessary skill-set and experience demanded in the province.
-Someone interested in British Columbia can apply for immigration through two ways.
-The first way is to contact British Columbia Provincial Nominee Program.
+The British Columbia Express Entry system enables candidates to migrate more quickly if they have demonstrated interest in the province and possess the necessary skill set and experience required by the province.
+Individuals interested in immigrating to British Columbia can apply for immigration in two ways.
+The first way is to contact the British Columbia Provincial Nominee Program.
 If nominated, the candidate can build a new Canada Express Entry profile.

-Alternatively, the candidate can start by creating his Express Entry profile.
+Alternatively, the candidate can start by creating their Express Entry profile.
 You can show your interest in the British Columbia province within the system.
 British Columbia will nominate the eligible candidates.
 Nominated candidates will receive an extra 600 CRS score.
-This extra 600 CRS score will guarantee that you will receive an Invitation to Apply (ITA) during the next Express Entry Draw.
+This additional 600 CRS score will guarantee that you will receive an Invitation to Apply (ITA) during the next Express Entry Draw.

 British Columbia Provincial Nominee Program